Courses without Area Designations

 REL 3615a, Managing Crisis in Churches and Nonprofits James Elrod

 Financial crisis has become the normative state for many churches and nonprofit enterprises.
-In 2018, prior to the global pandemic, the consulting firm Oliver Wyman estimated that more than half of nonprofit organizations had less than one month’s operating reserves.
 This six-week seminar explores the unique challenges nonprofit leaders encounter when their organization enters financial crisis.
 Utilizing a case study-based curriculum, we explore strategies that promote stabilization, turnaround, and long-term recovery.
 Prerequisite: successful completion of REL 3614 or permission of the instructor.
 1½ Course cr

 T 3:30pm-5:20pm